CVE-2000-1242

 02 // Vulnerability Mechanism

-Step 1: Reconnaissance: The attacker identifies the target system running APC PowerChute, likely through port scanning (e.g., port 80 or 443) and banner grabbing.
+Step 1: Reconnaissance: The attacker identifies systems running APC PowerChute software, likely through port scanning (e.g., port 80 or 443) and banner grabbing to identify the HTTP service.

 03 // Deep Technical Analysis